 Examinations

-I was due to begin Advanced Training in the middle of the year pending passing the Divisional Clinical Exam.
+I was due to begin AT in the middle of 2020 pending passing the DCE.
 How will my training be affected?

 - completed all other BT requirements, including passing the Divisional Written Examination AND